jontturi/stadinyt/jams/README.md

           "url": "http://example.com/my-jam",
           "start_date": "2014-05-04 13:00 -0700",
           "end_date": "2014-05-14 13:00 -0700",
-          "themes": ["cool-things"],
-          "tags": ["leafo-jams"],
           "description": "This is the jam we've been waiting for, I hope you are ready.
 I know I am!"
         }
       ]
     }

-### Tags and themes

-Tags and themes can be used to categorise your jam.
-If your jam is part of a series then definitely make a tag for that series (even if it's the first one of the series).
-Re-use existing tags whenever possible.

-Tags and themes should be written `in-lowercase` and `separated-by-dashes`.

-Both tags and themes are JSON arrays, so provide an array of strings (even if there is only one tag/theme).

 ### Date and time format